-Phase Two will establish communication requirements for inverters , setting standards for how inverters communicate with each other and utility systems.
-This will be important for enabling grid managers to eventually make remote adjustments to inverter operations to keep the grid running smoothly.
-Phase Two will also require that inverters have the capability to communicate over the internet.
-(However, internet connections for solar systems will not be required at this stage, because it has not yet been determined whether utilities or solar customers will be responsible for paying for internet connections.)
+Phase Two establishes communication requirements for inverters, setting standards for how inverters communicate with each other and utility systems.
+This is important for enabling grid managers to eventually make remote adjustments to inverter operations to keep the grid running smoothly.
+Phase Two requires that inverters have the capacity to communicate over the internet.
+(However, internet connections for solar systems are not required at this stage, because it has not yet been determined whether utilities or solar customers will be responsible for paying for internet connections.)

-Finally, Phase Three will require additional advanced inverter functions , “like data monitoring, remote connection and disconnection, and maximum power controls.”
-The specific requirements and timing of this phase have not yet been determined, although the Smart Inverter Working Group , which has been instrumental in establishing the details of Rule 21 revisions, has released recommendations (available here ).
+Finally, Phase Three requires additional advanced inverter functions, “like data monitoring, remote connection and disconnection, and maximum power controls.”
+The specific requirements and timing of this phase have not yet been implemented.

 How to Comply with Rule 21